-Before you start creating the dataflow definition file in the .json format, think about the dataflow design.
+Before you start creating the dataflow, think about the dataflow design.
 Consider what data to make available for queries, where to extract the data from, and whether you need to transform the extracted data to get the data you want.